olubunmmy/Portfolio/README.md

 ## Let’s Connect

-If you're looking for a motivated beginner with a strong work ethic, a love for learning, and a hunger to contribute—let’s connect:
+If you're looking for a motivated beginner with a strong work ethic, a love for learning, and a hunger to contribute let’s connect:

 -  Email: bunmiadesanmi8@gmail.com
 -  LinkedIn: [linkedin.com/in/olubunmi-adesanmi](https://www.linkedin.com/in/olubunmi-adesanmi/)